calvez/linode/README.md

 # linode
 Automate the deployment of a custom system on top of Linodes default Ubuntu distribution image.

-@BASE - Do some administrative tasks and secure the box
+@BASE - Base stack script (do some administrative tasks and secure the box)...

+@CORE - Core development and production tools...

-@DEV - Setup developer tools and services
+@PYTHON - Python specific tools and packages...